spatelak/CleanUp/README.md

 # CleanUp
-Prompts you to remove random files or old files from your system to help it keep clean.
+Prompts user to remove random files or old files from your system to help it keep clean.

 ## System Requirements
 Currently built to work on mac